Introduction to DPA

 - Investigate inefficient queries running against a table

-- Table tuning best practices
+- Investigate violations of table tuning best practices

 - Identify blocking sessions and deadlocks with DPA

 - Find and investigate unusually long wait times (anomalies)